Gaëtan Wittebolle.

 "Write the implementation plan for the approach we picked."

 Claude produces a task-by-task plan with the files involved and the verification commands.
 You review and validate.
-It's your last checkpoint before execution.
+Your last checkpoint before execution.

 What to check in the plan: